 Nick’s actions could have disastrous consequences or be the start of a wonderful, fulfilling new chapter in his life.
 What will he choose?

-I did not originally intend publish my review or conduct the contest for two copies of the book right before Thanksgiving.
-But because of real-life commitments, other scheduled reviews, etc., the timing is fortuitous because The Life O’Reilly is a perfect book to curl up with in front of a roaring fire and delicious warm drink during this holiday season.
-Why?
+The Life O’Reilly is a perfect book to curl up with in front of a roaring fire and delicious warm drink during the holiday season.
 Because The Life O’Reilly is an exploration, through Nick’s journey, of two major themes: 1.
 Our choices always have consequences, but it is how we react to those consequences and what we learn from the experience that shapes our character; and 2.
 Every individual has to decide for him/herself what matters most, and then focus his/her energy and efforts on those priorities, because life can be unpredictably finite.

 As the story opens, Nick has, by all outward signs, made it.
 He is living out his dream of being a big-short, New York City lawyer.
 He is a highly regarded partner in a well-respected Wall Street firm.
 He owns a fifteenth-floor apartment with a breathtaking view of Central Park South, although he doesn’t spend nearly enough time in it because he is always working ridiculously long hours at the firm.
 Still, even though he readily admits that he “has no life,” he is living what many people would call “the good life.”